 - Almost 90% of Australia’s research is rated at or above world standard

 - With only 0.3% of the world’s population, Australia contributes 4% of global research publication

 - Australia ranks 6th out of 31 OECD countries for number of scientific publications per million population, demonstrating Australia’s research efficiency.

 - Australian universities ranked in the top 10 in the world across 11 fields of study: from earth and marine sciences, to mining engineering, law, nursing, politics and philosophy

 A magnet for international students

-We’re the world's third most popular international student destination, with almost a million international students choosing Australia for their secondary and tertiary education in 2019.
+We’re a popular international student destination, with around 680,000 international students choosing Australia for their secondary and tertiary education in 2021.
 Thanks to our attractive post-graduate visa options, many international students stay and work in Australia once they complete their studies.
 Australia is a vibrant country that welcomes people from around the world.
 Our international students join a millions-strong Australian alumni community.

 Outstanding graduate outcomes

-Australia has outstanding graduate outcomes: 86% of Australian Bachelor degree holders and 96% of Australian Masters by Coursework degree holders are employed within 4 months of graduation.
+Australia has outstanding graduate outcomes: 86% of Australian Bachelor degree holders and 96% of Australian Masters by Coursework degree holders are employed within four months of graduation.

 Embracing the edtech revolution